kawright/fast-detect/README.md

 supported, and all preflight requests will receive a 400 error.

 ## ENDPOINTS

+### `XYZ /`
+Unconditionally serves 200 with an empty response body.
+Used primarily for performing health checks on the server. `XYZ` may be any canonical HTTP request method.

 ### `OPTIONS /detectOne`
 Preflighting for `POST /detectOne` endpoint.